The Chromosomes Are Located At The Equator Of The Cell

 Microtubules are dynamic structures that can rapidly grow and shrink.
 This dynamic instability is important for the movement of chromosomes during metaphase.

-• Polymerization: The addition of tubulin subunits to the plus end of microtubules causes them to grow.
+• Polymerization: The addition of tubulin subunits to the plus end of microtubules causes them to grow And that's really what it comes down to..

 • Depolymerization: The removal of tubulin subunits from the plus end of microtubules causes them to shrink.